Editing SERVICES

 Balance

 A great editor does not just focus on the flaws, inconsistencies and shortcomings of your writing.
-They will also point out what’s great, strong and unique about your work.
+They will also point out what’s wonderful, strong and unique about your work.
 Look for an editor who maintains a balanced perspective.